yancyvance/cop3330/interfaces/students/README.md

 # Interface

-This version updated the following classes obtained from the polymorphism version:
+This version introduces a new abstract class, `BaseList`, which acts as a generic container for storing multiple objects.
+Unlike the version used in the homework, this `BaseList` also supports sorting its elements.

-- `BaseList.java`: The list is now capable of sorting the elements stored inside it.
+In addition, the following files obtained from the polymorphism version were updated:
 - `Course.java`: We defined the criteria to use when comparing two Course objects.
 - `Student.java`: We defined the comparison criteria applicable to any object that is an instance of a Student subclass.